What is a private lender or hard money lender?

 Where does the money come from for a private loan?

-The funds originate from private investors who are seeking a secure return on their capital.
-The sources could be:
+The funds come from investors who are seeking a secure return on their capital, including:

 What are the advantages of borrowing privately?

-- A simpler application process and quicker approval/disapproval decision.
+- A simpler and quicker application and closing process.

-- Less scrutiny of the borrower’s personal financial situation, including income and historical tax returns, compared to bank loans.
+- Less scrutiny of the borrower’s personal financial situation, including income and historical tax returns.

-- Borrowers can allocate less time to seeking financing and instead concentrate on other business.
+- Borrowers can allocate less time to seeking financing and instead concentrate on other activities.

 What is the typical term of a private loan?